Anxiety and Stress

 What is the conventional treatment for anxiety?

-The conventional treatment of anxiety primarily involves some combination of pharmacological (antidepressants, etc) and psychological interventions (CBT).
-The common medications that are prescribed for anxiety, including benzodiazepines (alprazolam), selective serotonin reuptake inhibitors (SSRIs) such as paroxetine, and tricyclic antidepressants (imipramine), either singularly or in combination.
+The conventional treatment of anxiety primarily involves some combination of pharmacological (antidepressants, etc.) and psychological interventions (CBT).
+The common medications that are prescribed for anxiety, include benzodiazepines (alprazolam), selective serotonin reuptake inhibitors (SSRIs) such as paroxetine, and tricyclic antidepressants (imipramine), either singularly or in combination.
 According to recent research, around 50% of patients treated pharmacologically for anxiety have an ‘inadequate response. meaning that their symptoms are not alleviated to clinically significant levels or that the patient experiences adverse side effects.
-Some researchers go so far as to say that pharmacological treatments are ‘not ideal’ in terms of efficacy when employed for either short- and long-term treatment.
+Some researchers go so far as to say that pharmacological treatments are ‘not ideal’ in terms of efficacy when employed for either short- or long-term treatment.

 Systematic reviews demonstrate that benzodiazepines can result in ‘sedation and drowsiness, mental slowing and anterograde amnesia’ (difficulty in forming new memories).